Anshtyagi1729/Anshtyagi1729/README.md

-- 👋 Hi, I’m @Anshtyagi1729
+- 👋 Hi, I’m AnshTyagi
-- 🌱 I work on html/css, vanilla js ,c/c+ and python for machine learning projects
+- 🌱 I can work on c/c++ ,js,html,css for webdev and also python for machine learning projects
 - 💞️ I am looking to collaborate on a project involving machine learning or web development
 - 📫 How to reach me- anshtyagi314159@gmail.com is my official email id where you can reach me anytime